Every once in a while, we get questions that make us really stop and think.

 Case in point- A customer called and asked, “if my house is damaged by an Act of God, do I still have to pay the deductible?
 I’ve heard that from several people.”

 Basically, Acts of God are not man-made.
-Mother Nature gets the blame here ;) Here's a list of common Acts of God.
+Mother Nature gets the blame.
+Here’s a list of common Acts of God.

 - Landslide or mudslide

-Because that's how we insurance folk roll ;) We even pulled out a licensing textbook.
-We were curious to see if the term "Acts of God" appeared in either location.
-It didn't.
-So it’s a good assumption that “Acts of God” has become one of those unwritten terms that’s become popular in the insurance vocabulary.
+So it’s a good assumption that “Acts of God” has become one of those terms that’s popular in the insurance vocabulary.